MinaProtocol/mina/rfcs/0053-reducing-daemon-memory-usage.md

 * sharing the prover key allocation across the daemon's subprocesses, reducing the baseline to nearly 1/3rd of what it is now
 * persisting the entire staged ledger diff of each block to disk, given we rarely need to read the commands contained within a staged ledger diff after the diff has been applied
-* throwing out older proofs/commands from scan states once they are no longer required for the remaining work to be included

 ### Impact Analysis
 [impact-analysis]: #impact-analysis